Essential oils to support olfactory rehabilitation after loss of the sense of smell post infection.

 Essential oils and viruses: reviewing the science

 Asif et al (2020) reviewed research (in silico computer-aided docking and in vitro studies) which explored COVID-19 and therapy that applied essential oils with antiviral, anti-inflammatory and immunomodulatory properties.
 They proposed in conclusion that essential oils do have activity against SARC-CoV-2, but recommend further in vitro (lab) and in vivo (life) studies to establish the safe dose and clinical efficacy of essential oils.
-The essential oil components that appeared to demonstrate anti-viral actions were menthol (found in mint oils and geranium), eugenol (found in cloves) carvacrol (found in oregano, wild marjoram and thyme), cinnamaldehyde (found in cinnamon bark and cassia bark), geraniol (found in wild bergamot, palmarosa, lemon thyme, and geranium), 1,8-cineole (found in eucalyptus, cajeput, and Spanish marjoram) and L-4-terpineol (found in tea tree).
+The essential oil components that appeared to demonstrate anti-viral actions were:

 Anti-viral

-Australian Sandalwood, (E,E)-farnesol, Basil (linalool), Bergamot (wild), Cajeput, Cassia bark, Chamomile (German), Cinnamon Bark, Citronella, Clove, Cypress, Eucalyptus, Geranium, Hyssop, Lemon, Lemongrass, Juniper, Marjoram (wild, Spanish), Melissa (Lemon Balm), Oregano, Palmarosa, Patchouli, Peppermint, Ravensara, Tea Tree, Thyme (lemon).
+Australian Sandalwood, Basil (linalool), Bergamot (wild), Cajeput, Cassia bark, Chamomile (German), Cinnamon Bark, Citronella, Clove, Cypress, Eucalyptus, Geranium, Hyssop, Lemon, Lemongrass, Juniper, Marjoram (wild, Spanish), Melissa (Lemon Balm), Oregano, Palmarosa, Patchouli, Peppermint, Ravensara, Tea Tree, Thyme (lemon).

 Specific components identified(E,E)-farnesol, (E,E)-alpha-farnesene, (E,E)-beta-farnesene, eugenol, carvacrol, cinnamaldehyde, geraniol, 1,8-cineole, L-4-terpineol